Georgia's Online Cancer Information Center

 • Reduce mortality rates from colorectal cancer in the state

-THE IMPACT: More than half-way through the five-year funded program, GCRCCP has:
+THE IMPACT: In Program Year 4 of the five-year funded program, GCRCCP has:

-• Expanded the program to 18 clinics and three FQHCs.
+• Expanded the program to 20 clinics and four FQHCs.

 • Implemented monthly Colorectal Cancer Screening TeleECHO Program accessed by providers in Georgia and throughout the country.

-• Developed a clinic dashboard for each of the 15 clinics in SW and SE Georgia that demonstrates CRC screening rates by various populations within that clinic.
+• Developed a clinic dashboard of each clinic in SW and SE Georgia that demonstrates CRC screening rates by various populations within that clinic.
 This information is shared during individual site visits with the clinics.
 Clinics have the opportunity to focus on health equity and enhancing CRC screening rates with this data.

 • Identified a new partner in Savannah to join the GCRCCP in Program Year 4.